DeveloPassion/knowii-voice-ai-docs/docs/tutorials/getting-started.md

 After installation, Knowii Voice AI starts with the main window visible (default behavior):

+1. On **first launch**, the app displays the **first-time setup wizard**
+2. The wizard will guide you through downloading your first AI model - this is **required** before you can use the app
+3. When choosing a model, select the one with the **"Recommended"** tag
-1. The **main window** appears, showing the app's settings and features
+4. Once setup is complete, the **main window** shows the app's settings and features
-2. A **system tray icon** also appears near the clock (taskbar notification area)
+5. A **system tray icon** also appears near the clock (taskbar notification area)
+6. **Right-click** the system tray icon for quick access to common actions

-3. You can **close the main window** at any time - the app continues running in the background
+**Tip**: You can close the main window at any time - the app continues running in the background and remains fully functional.
-4. **Left-click** the system tray icon to reopen the main window whenever needed
-5. **Right-click** the system tray icon for quick access to common actions

-## Step 2: Download Your First Model

-If you haven't already downloaded a model during setup:

-1. **Open** the Knowii Voice AI settings window
-2. Go to the **Models** tab
-3. **Click** "Download Model"
-4. Choose a model (recommended: start with a **small model** for faster downloads)
-5. **Wait** for the download to complete
-6. The model will automatically load when ready

-## Step 3: Your First Recording
+## Step 2: Your First Recording

 Now let's record and transcribe your first text!